MicrosoftDocs/ATADocs/ATADocs/DeployUse/setting-ata-alerts.md

 2. Under the **Notifications** section, select **Settings**.
 3. Under **Mail recipients**, specify the recipients who will receive the notifications via email.

+>	[!NOTE]
-	[!Note:] Email alerts for suspicious activities are only sent when the suspicious activity is created.
+>    Email alerts for suspicious activities are only sent when the suspicious activity is created.

 4. Under **Notify when:**, use the toggles to select to which notifications should be sent: